 - The museum is open every day from 10 – 18 from May – August; shorter hours the rest of the year.
 Of course, the rock carvings are there all the time, as they have been for millennia.

 - Entry to the petroglyph area as well as the museum is free.
-There’s a gift shop, of course, the Rock Art Shop – and a ecological cafe serving Bronze Age inspired sandwiches.
+There’s a gift shop, of course, the Rock Art Shop – and an ecological cafe serving Bronze Age inspired sandwiches.
 (Didn’t try, but fear it might be a bit heavy on the meat.)

 - You can make a digital visit to the Bronze Age via a mobile app or play with geocaching.

 This is part 4 of Swedish Heritage Sunday, a weekly series here on Sophie’s World this winter.